ufukty/gonfique/README.md

 | `lorem.ipsum`       | `ipsum`            |
 | `lorem.sit`         | `sit`              |

-### Decision process on array type
+### Combining element and value types

-`gonfique` assignes the necessary slice type to arrays.
-It works best when all items of an array possess the same schema or at least compatible schemas.
+`gonfique` is able to assign one combined type for array element and map value types.
+It works best when all items of an collection possess the same schema in input file, but still works when they have combinable schemas.
 Type assignment occurs as below when items have not same but compatible schemas:

 <table>
 <thead>